 Halloumi is a firm Greek cheese that you can actually cook right on the grill—thread cubes of it into skewers with veggies like red bell peppers and mushrooms, and you have a fabulous update on the usual shish kebab.
 Get our Grilled Halloumi and Vegetable Kebabs recipe.
 (And learn more about literally grilling cheese.)

-BearMoo Stainless Steel Flat Kabob Skewers, 10 for $18.99 on Amazon
+BearMoo Stainless Steel Flat Kabob Skewers, 10 for $21.99 from Amazon

 Save this one for Taco Tuesday (and just call it Torta Tuesday); the tofu needs 24 hours to marinate in Mexican hot sauce to really infuse it with flavor.
 Then, grill it up and stuff it into sandwiches rich with black beans, creamy avocado, and pickled jalapeños.
 Cotija cheese optional in case you need to keep it vegan.
 Get our Grilled Tofu Torta recipe.